Phone: (202) 296-5505 Email: info@winvale.com

 7. What kind of post-award training do you offer?

-All of these questions should help you weed out the firms that are not going to put your needs first and aren't qualified to lead you to success.
+All of these questions should help you eliminate the firms that are not going to put your needs first and aren't qualified to lead you to success.
 For example, some consulting firms are manned by one CEO and all the consultants are outsourced, which could affect the quality and consistency of the work completed.
 So you want to make sure they are all in-house, or if they are outsourced, they have stringent guidelines to ensure high quality work.

 Red flags to Avoid When Hiring a GSA Consultant